Die with Zero: Applied

 Change 1: I Sold All of My Real Estate

 It’s not a great time to be selling houses.
 And trust me when I tell you that I did the math.
-Financially smart people rightly questioned me: “You’re going to give up a 3% interest rate?!”
+Smart people rightly questioned me: “You’re going to give up a 3% interest rate?!”
 “Why are you selling in this market?
 Just wait a few years…” “Why would you hand over six figures in taxes to our insane federal government?!”

 They weren’t wrong.
 Selling didn’t make sense last year- unless you’d read Die with Zero.